 “The kitchen printer would constantly be going down.
 The issues became a daily occurrence and continuously got worse.”
 In addition to the printer issues, Square was unable to perform necessary tasks like tracking deferred revenue and separating sales tax and bottle deposit tax.

 “Instead of putting more money into Square as our business grew, we needed a more reliable system overall,” Jody remembers.

 Utilizing Toast Specific Features to Improve Operations

-After Morgan & York received its Class C Licenses to open up a full service bar, Jody and her partners decided to switch to Toast.
+After Morgan & York received its Class C Licenses to open up a full-service bar, Jody and her partners decided to switch to Toast.
 “With so many exciting developments happening, we needed a more robust system than what we had with Square,” says Jody.

 “Now we have the ability to operate on a more restaurant-dedicated system,” she says.
-“Toast is more robust with capabilities that matches all the parts of our shop, such as orders for the deli and open tabs for the bar.
+“Toast is more robust with capabilities that match all the parts of our shop, such as orders for the deli and open tabs for the bar.
 Having the technology hardwired improved the customer experience significantly.
 The systems talk to each other and get orders out as fast as they can.”

 One important capability that decreased room for error and made their reports more accurate was the use of house accounts.

 “We liked that Toast offers house accounts that can be authorized by me.
 Square gave anyone the capability to charge anything at any time, which created consistency problems.
 It’s helpful now that I have to sign off on all other employees’ house accounts,” Jody says.